100 Plus Things To Do In Central Florida This Fall

 Holidays At Hommock Hallow “Discover Florida Cranberry”:

 Nov 23.
 10 A.M. – 12 P.M.
-Families will learn more about the Roselle plant, also known as Florida Cranberry, with a Roselle tea tasting and tie-dye art activity at Doodlebug Art Place.
+Families will learn more about the Roselle plant, also known as Florida Cranberry, with a Roselle tea tasting and tie-dye art activity Doodlebug Art Place.
 It is included in general admission, free for members.

 Holidays at Bok Tower Gardens Featuring The Holiday Home Tour: